 Auroville, a universal township where people from 124 nationalities live, is an ideal example of how cities/town should be, of course in my opinion.
 There is no boundary to this township, no propaganda to promote it, you can just walk in there and feel being a part of it.
 It is like someone saying, ‘I don’t like the way the world works, this is my idea of the world and if you share the vision, come and live here’.
 The food there is amazingly good, mostly organic and farm fresh.
 You can actually feel the freshness as it touches your taste buds.
 There are shops which sell handicrafts and other stuff which is hand manufactured in Auroville.

 There are few roads, and most pathways are trails in the wilderness.
-The nature around you in not fabricated, it is left as it would have been without the township being there.
+The nature around you is not fabricated, it is left as it would have been without the township being there.

 The only attraction in the whole township is Matrimandir, which is under construction as of now, so you can not go inside it as of now.
 The battery operated carts, port you to and fro the Matrimandir.
 And there is only one parking place in the town.
 As one of my friends said ‘the way to live in Auroville is to hire a hut and a cycle and just be there’.

-The best part of the trip was the unbelievably good road from Bangalore to Pondicherry, with not much traffic.
-It almost gives you a feeling of being in a developed country, or shall we say we are developed, may be only in bits and pieces.
+The best part of the Weekend in Pondicherry trip was the unbelievably good road from Bangalore to Pondicherry, with not much traffic.
+It almost gives you a feeling of being in a developed country, or shall we say we are developed, maybe only in bits and pieces.